sdanzig/booksearch/README.md

 ## Additional Information

-- Ensure that you have the necessary dependencies installed, including Node.js for the UI and Python for the server.
 - Make sure the ports 3000 and 8000 are available on your system, or modify the configurations accordingly.
 - CORS protection is currently disabled for ease of development and testing.